AriFordsham/GHCWiki/commentary/compiler/type-nat-solver.md

 The main difference is that derived constraints can be interacted with all existing constraints to produce new facts, while given constraints only interact with other givens.

+### Wanted Constraints

+The main purpose of the solver is to discharge ``wanted`` constraints (the purpose of processing given and derived constraints is to help solve existing wanted goals).
+When we encounter a new wanted goals we proceed as follows:

+1. Try to solve the goal, using a few different strategies:

+  1. Try to see if it matches the conclusion of an iff rule (`solveIff`).
+Aassumptions of rule become new wanted work.
+  1. Try to see if it matches an axiom exactly (`solve`)
+  1. Try the ordering solver for `<=` goals (`solveLeq`)
+  1. Try to use a (possibly synthesized) assumption

+1. If that didn't work:

+  1. Wanted is added to the inert set
+  1. Check to see if any of the existing wanteds in the inert set can be solved in terms of the new goal (`reExamineWanteds`)
+  1. Generate new derived facts.